 - In this post, we discussed ways to mark important events at home, such as decorating, baking, etc. Check the post for full details!

 - Another lovely idea shared was to have an empty frame somewhere – this signifies his missing presence.
 It can stay out throughout the year as a reminder also.

 - Share his birthday with others!
 We received this lovely surprise – a family sharing the love and joy of this day through a plate of fun!
 The letters spell LABAYK – as the mum said: “The kids spent so much time saying it as they iced it, the know it by heart now.”

-- One mum baked treats with her kids, then they wrote a poem and a riddle as to who it was from using the Imam’s numbers (the number our Imam is times the number of panjatan add the number of Gods there are) – then we went and sneakily left it on their doorsteps and ran away for them to find and figure out 🙂
+- One mum baked treats with her kids, then they wrote a poem and a riddle as to who it was from using the Imam’s numbers (the number our Imam is times the number of panjatan add the number of Gods there are – that was the easy version, that hard version is pictured below!) – then they went and sneakily left it on their doorsteps and ran away for them to find and figure out 🙂

 - Why not hold a party for your children’s friends in honour of his birthday, with decorations, fancy clothes and yummy food?